 The Contractor PM may exercise their authority to replace a staff member, subcontractor, or consultant, as appropriate, if it is in the best interest of the project.
 Performance audits are quantitative checks on different segments of project activities; they are most appropriate for sampling, analysis, and data processing activities.
 The Task QC Officers are responsible for overseeing work as it is performed and periodically conducting checks during the data entry and analysis phases of the project.
 The Contractor PM and QA Officer or designee will conduct one field audit of the field sampling team, reviewing sampling operations and conformance with SOPs and other guidance.
-An audit report will be prepared and submitted to the County PM and QA Officer at the completion of this activity.
+An audit report will be prepared documenting the results of the field audit.
+Field audit results will be presented annually in the Quality Assurance/Quality Control appendix in the annual monitoring report.
 As data entries, calculations, or other activities are checked, the person performing the check will sign and date a hard copy of the material or completed review form, as appropriate, and provide this to the Contractor PM for inclusion in the project files.
 Laboratory performance audits are beyond the scope of this QAPP.
 The Director and QA Officer of the subcontract laboratory are responsible for ensuring the quality of the data produced by the organization and conducting internal audits as appropriate.